m5t0/Gobblet_AI/readme.md

 ## Use Visual Studio
 1. Please install Visual Studio.
 Make sure that features of Visual C++ and CMake are installed.
 2. Please open the `Gobblet_AI` folder in Visual Studio.
-3. You can build the project only to open the folder because I used the CMake Project of Visual Studio.
+3. You can build the project only to open the folder and build like usual Visual Studio Project because I used the CMake Project of Visual Studio.
 4. Please make sure to run `cpp_test.exe`.
 If you try to run other files, it won't work well.

 ## Use WSL